liwuhou/liwuhou/README.md

 ### Hi there 👋

 I'm the guy.
-The self-taught coder🧑🏻‍💻 , frontend devloper, from China🇨🇳.
+The self-taught coder🧑🏻‍💻 , a frontend devloper, from China🇨🇳.

 Nice to meet you!